 To integrate AEM with Target, ensure that you have a valid Adobe Target account.
 When you register with Adobe Target, you receive a client code.
 You need the client code, email associated with Target account, and password to connect AEM with Target.

 The Client Code identifies the Adobe Target customer account and is used as a sub-domain in the URL when calling the Adobe Target server.
-Before proceeding, ensure your credentials allow you to log in at https://testandtarget.omniture.com/.
+Before proceeding, log on to https://experience.adobe.com/ and, if you have access, view the Adobe Target option in the Quick Access section.

 Perform the following steps to integrate a running Target server with AEM Forms: